 I am a researcher in structural biology, currently working as a staff scientist in the cryo-EM facility at the Center for Integrative Biology.
 I earned a PhD in “Biochemistry and Structural Biology” from the Université Paris-Sud in September 2015, after defending my thesis about the structural study of a human telomere protein complex.

 The current version of my CV can be found on my LinkedIn public profile, which is also linked at the bottom of every pages of this website.

 Outside the lab, I enjoy listening to traditionnal music from several countries (Brittany, Ireland, Scotland, Sweden, Québec, American old time music…), and dancing on some of them.
 I also try to play them on the wooden flute and tin whistle.
-And I like outdoor activities like skiing, sailing, snowshoeing and hiking.
+And I like outdoor activities like kitesurfing, sailing, skiing, snowshoeing and hiking.

 About this website